shirinpirouzkhah/bilsengroup.github.io/events.md

 - Our manuscript titled "Closing the gap between software engineering education and industrial needs" (Vahid Garousi, Görkem Giray, Eray Tüzün, Cagatay Catal, Michael Felderer) will be published on IEEE Software, 2019.

 - Our submission titled “Are Computer Science and Engineering Graduates Ready for the Software Industry?
-Experiences from an Industrial Student Training Program" ( Eray Tuzun, Hakan Erdogmus and Izzet Gokhan Ozbilgin) is accepted to International Conference in Software Engineering SEET 2018
+Experiences from an Industrial Student Training Program" ( Eray Tuzun, Hakan Erdogmus and Izzet Gokhan Ozbilgin) is accepted to International Conference in Software Engineering SEET 2018 which will be held at Gothenburg, Sweden.
+(May 31 - Jun 1, 2018)